 WCIL: WHAT DO YOU MISS MOST ABOUT HOME?

 WCIL: IS THERE ANYTHING ELSE YOU’D LIKE TO SHARE ABOUT YOUR FAMILY ADVENTURES ABROAD?

 If you are at all considering travelling with your kids or get the opportunity to do it, grasp it with both hands.
 Not only for the incredible family bonding experience but also to create life-long memories.
 You won’t regret it.
 It can seem so hard to temporarily put careers and life on hold but it is absolutely worth it.

 Grasp it with both hands!
 Be open-minded, ready to try new experiences and remember to take a deep breath when the going gets tough.
-It really helps you to grow as a person, appreciate other people and cultures and teaches you so much about his incredible planet we live on.
+Family adventures abroad really help you to grow as a person, appreciate other people and cultures and teach you so much about his incredible planet we live on.